 The Department of Biomedical Engineering fosters a culture where scientific developments in medical technology are translated into actual application.
-These activities are currently exemplified by seven Spin-Off companies:
+These activities are currently exemplified by ten Spin-Off companies:

 DEEP BREATH INITIATIVE

 DBI aims to uncover the full potential of Molecular Breath Analysis to advance precision medicine and make it available for general health care.
 We implement Molecular Breath Analysis by combining mass-spectrometry with advanced Artificial Intelligence to turn it into a powerful tool for medical research and daily clinical practice.

 AD MIRABILES AG develops and sells patient specific implants for all kinds of indications, in particular we focus on CMF applications.
 Besides our current product offering, namely customized PEEK implants, we are committed to continuously develop our product and service portfolio further, in order to improve the quality of life of the patients.

 Di Meliora AG is a spin-off of the University of Basel.
 Its BOTTICELLI implant system helps young dentists, who want to start placing dental implants by reducing complexity and increasing treatability.
 The company successfully rose funds early 2018 and is prototyping its first products.
 Through its patents it has also received a grant from the Swiss Federal Government for a CTI project to develop a ceramic implant.

 Diffuse with its software tool _Specto_ is dedicated on advanced visualisation of three-dimensional medical data.
 The proprietary Specto visualisation software implement state of the art photorealistic raytracing but still scalable enough to drive Virtual Reality goggles in real-time i.e. 180 frames per second.
 Specto has already been successfully applied in dozens of surgical interventions